 If you distanced from one of these relationships, we would need to problem solve that.
 What are some examples of why someone may distance?

-The concept of an unconscious, premeditated relapse is fascinating.
+The concept of unconscious, premeditated addiction relapse is fascinating.
 Through our care at CeDAR, we would say that a relapse “occurs” many weeks or months before the drinking or drug use.
 This speaks to the deeper connections (or lack of connections) in your recovery program.
 If this happens, it is the most important therapeutic hurdle for you to address.
 Why did that distance happen and would you be willing to re-engage?

 A dialectic involves two mutually exclusive truths that co-exist.
 We can use this in many forms of therapy and to describe complex relationships.
 It is especially useful in the relapse paradigm.
 Through this we emphasize the co-existence of the following statements: